Vinelab/cdn/readme.md

 'cache-control' => 'max-age=2628000',
 ```

-You can always refer to the AWS S3 Docuemntation for more details: [aws-sdk-php](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/)
+You can always refer to the AWS S3 Documentation for more details: [aws-sdk-php](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/)

 ## Usage